-F. Penalties
+F. E. Penalties

-The penalty for failing to comply with the Act's disclaimer requirements is a fine of up to \$5,000 per violation.
+The penalty for failing to comply with the Act's advertisement disclaimer disclosure requirements is a fine of up to \$5,000 per violation.
 In addition, any person who violates the disclaimer requirements concerning ballot measure and independent expenditure advertisements may be liable for a fine of up to three times the cost of the advertisement, including placement costs.